0kJacko/NVIDIA-Drivers-Debloated/README.md

 ★ Removed NVIDIA Telementry\
 ★ Removed Geforce Experience (It decreases peformance by alot as it is always recording your game)

-# Removing your current driver
+## Removing your current driver

+You can skip this step if you are on a clean install of windows with no graphics driver or if you are installing a new graphics card

 ## How to install the drivers